dathan/blog/content/posts/learning-react.md

 ---

 I am attempting to build a dApp.
 The problem is I do not know modern javascript, nor solidity.
-I am learning react as I build the product to ensure that I can hit my overall goal for building foreveraward.com
+I am learning to react as I build the product to ensure that I can hit my overall goal of building foreveraward.com

 ### Import curly braces

-This question is asked on stackoverflow with a [great answer](https://stackoverflow.com/questions/36795819/when-should-i-use-curly-braces-for-es6-import)
+This question is asked on StackOverflow with a [great answer](https://stackoverflow.com/questions/36795819/when-should-i-use-curly-braces-for-es6-import)

 Specifically, if I have a statement with the following: